| Breeding and Importing Bavarian

 2006 and Jan 2008.
 This will be the last time that these two dogs are paired together for breeidng.
 Both dogs have their

-OFA certified before breeding.
+hips OFA certified before breeding.
 I have received My OFA certification on Baby and her hips are fair.
 This breed is

 considered to have very few health problems but because so many hunters have been burned by bad hips on hunting